 Algonquin Park maps for hiking and backpacking trails

 Want to hike the popular Lookout Trail or tackle a three-day loop on the Highland Backpacking Trail?
 Many of the Algonquin Park interior maps used by canoe trippers are also suitable for navigating the park’s three backpacking trails and 20 interpretive hiking trails.
-Jeff’s Algonquin Map, Chrismar’s Adventure Map Algonquin Park series and Backroad Mapbooks’ Algonquin Topographic Map (see above) are excellent choices for visitors exploring the park on foot.
+Maps by Jeff’s Algonquin maps, Chrismar’s Adventure Map Algonquin Park series and Backroad Mapbooks’ Algonquin Topographic Map (see above) are excellent choices for visitors exploring the park on foot.

 An official Algonquin Park Backpacking Trails Map is published by the Friends of Algonquin Park.
 Each of the park’s three backpacking trails is detailed with its own scale and map displaying designated campsites, and the “Planning Your Trip” section offers helpful hints to ensure an enjoyable trip.
-Updated for 2020/2021, $2.95.
+Updated for 2022/2023, $2.95.

 You can also download Jeffrey McMurtrie’s free Backpacking Map of Algonquin Park from Algonquin Outfitters.
-Like all of Jeff’s Maps, this set of three, close-up topographic maps shows Algonquin’s backpacking trails in vivid, user-friendly detail.
+Like all of Jeff’s maps, this set of three, close-up topographic maps shows Algonquin’s backpacking trails in vivid, user-friendly detail.
 Each map includes hiking times, campsites and historical and scenic anecdotes.

 Algonquin Park campground maps